thatsdone/junkbox/utils/mpmt/README.md

       * Implements thread model only.
 No process model at the moment.
       * In case of Ubuntu, use scala3.
       * Simply `make scala `, and `scala mpmt1`
+  * Lua mpmt1.lua
+      * Uses coroutine lf Lua.
+No multi thread nor process at the moment.
+      * To be updated to use getopt.

 * Notes
   * Run the executables on a server at least 2 (v)CPUs.